Entire functions with two radially distributed values: Abstract

 \section{Abstract}

 We study entire functions whose zeros and one-points lie on distinct finite systems of rays.
 General restrictions on these rays are obtained.
-In particular, we show that the zeros and one-points can lie on two different lines only for quadratic polynomials and exponential functions.
 Non-trivial examples of entire functions with zeros and one-points on different rays are constructed, using the Stokes phenomenon for second order linear differential equations.

 MSC 2010: 30D20, 30D35, 34M40, 30D05.

 Keywords: entire function, radially distributed value, linearly distributed value, value distribution, linear differential equation, Stokes phenomenon, spectral determinants.